 A solitary bottlenose dolphin decided to settle in Dingle Bay for unknown reasons around 1984, he was soon dubbed "Fungie".
 Soon numerous dolphin-related activities were (and still are) on offer, and kids can now even sit on a dolphin-statue before buying dolphin dolls - in short, Dingle's tourism industry has become very, some say almost totally, Fungie-dependent.

 Is Fungie Worth Your While?

 Are the trips and activities worth it?
 It depends - there always is a chance of a close encounter, but never a guarantee.
-My personal recommendation would be to hike up Ballymacadoyle Hill to the curious marker and enjoy the view ... with the chance to spot Fungie for free.
+Another option would be to hike up Ballymacadoyle Hill to the curious marker and enjoy the view ... with the chance to spot Fungie for free.
 Or even really wild marine mammals passing by, whale watching takes patience, though.

 A Cautionary Word of Advice Regarding Dolphins

 Fungie-mania has led to many people seeing those marine mammals as man's best friend in an aquatic environment, always happy, always nice - Flipper in Irish, so to say.
 And this has led people, from the great public to self-appointed "dolphin whisperers", to the conclusion that nothing can go wrong here.
 Unfortunately, this is a very wrong conclusion.

 Dolphins are wild animals, not pets, and their friendly (or at least indifferent) social behavior often displayed during contact with humans may take a change for the worse in a second.
 If the dolphin does not initiate contact by itself, forcing yourself into its personal space could lead to a "flight or fight" reflex.
 And in the water, you are always at a disadvantage.